Questo

 EXPLORING THE PROBLEM SPACE

-To understand motivation and learning, we conducted a literature review.
-We explored the problem space by reading articles and research papers, learned and defined how motivation, curiosity, and learning are related.
+To better understand motivation and learning, we conducted a literature review.
+We explored the problem space by reading articles and research papers, and gained insights into how motivation, curiosity, and learning are interconnected.

-Curiosity is an intrinsic motivator that encourages active learning and spontaneous exploration.
-Thus, curiosity-driven learning and intrinsic motivation are fundamental ingredients for effective education.
+Curiosity is an intrinsic motivator that fuels active learning and spontaneous exploration.
+Therefore, curiosity-driven learning and intrinsic motivation are essential components of effective education.

 Intrinsic motivation

-Students feel intrinsic motivation when they feel learning has meaning for them - when it is something they want to do or when it is relevant to their lives and identity.
+Students experience intrinsic motivation when they find meaning in what they are learning—when it's something they want to do or when it feels relevant to their lives and identity.

-Intrinsic motivation occurs when the learning is interesting, and it is accompanied by feelings of interest, pleasure, freedom, choice, peace, and sometimes even a sense of fulfillment.
+Intrinsic motivation arises when learning is engaging, and it comes with feelings of interest, enjoyment, freedom, choice, peace, and sometimes even a sense of fulfillment.

 Curiosity

-At any age, curiosity stimulates learning and development.
-It influences the student's connection to what is happening in the classroom, his ability and desire to "survive" the next lesson, and his motivation to be actively involved in learning.
+At any age, curiosity drives learning and development.
+It affects a student's engagement with what is happening in the classroom, their ability and willingness to "get through" the next lesson, and their motivation to be actively involved in learning.

 🔎 User research